Karabi-codehub/Python-Beginner-Level/README.md

 # Python-Beginner-Level

 This repository contains solutions to 11 beginner-level Python problems provided by **BongoDev** as part of their programming training curriculum.

-📘 Topics Covered
+📘 Beginner Level Topics Covered:
 🔤 String Manipulation
-Reverse a string without slicing
+• Reversing a string without slicing

-Capitalize the first letter of each word (without using .title())
+• Capitalizing the first letter of each word

-Check if a word is a palindrome (case-insensitive and space-insensitive)
+• Palindrome checking with normalization
 🔢 Mathematical Logic
-Calculate factorial using recursion
+• Recursive factorial calculation

-Check if a number is prime (optimized with √n)
+• Prime number detection (optimized with √n)

-Sum the digits of a number

-📦 List & Sequence Processing
+• Summing digits of an integer (e.g., gamification logic) 📦 List & Sequence Processing
-Flatten a nested list using recursion
+• Flattening nested lists using recursion

-Find duplicates in a list
+• Finding duplicates in a list

-Find a missing number in a sequence using arithmetic series
+• Finding a missing number using arithmetic formula
 🔠 Text Analytics
-Count the number of vowels in a sentence

-✅ Skills Practiced
-Looping and conditionals

-Writing clean and modular functions

-Recursion fundamentals

-Basic problem-solving and algorithmic thinking

-📂 Folder Structure
-Each problem includes:

-problem.md – Problem description

-solution.py – Python solution

-explanation.md – Explanation of approach and logic used

-🚀 Why This Set?
-These problems are excellent for:

-Beginners preparing for coding interviews

-Students learning Python fundamentals

-Anyone revisiting core CS concepts
+• Counting vowels for readability insights